josehkgumiero/python3.9/README.md

 - For each project, there is a folder separating and identifying the project as a whole;

 ## Python Job Board
-- System Architect
-- Cyber Integrations Engineer
-- Engineer

 - Developer
 - Software Engineer
 - Full-Stack Software Engineer
 - Backend Software Engineer
-- Artificial Intelligence Developer
 - Machine Learning Engineer
 - Data Engineer
 - Data Scientist
 - Data Analyst
+- System Architect
+- Cyber Integrations Engineer

 ## Softskill